frodinm/luminoso-api/README.md

+Api-authorization

+- Adds api key introspection endpoint within the SecurityFilterChain.
+- Auto configuration for resource servers in order to validate api keys.

 -- NimbusJwtDecoder has a RestOperations (RestTemplate) instance which needs to be replaced in order to work with https.
 - https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver-jwt-decoder-dsl